Treatment of women by the Taliban: Employment

 The Taliban disagreed with past Afghan statutes that allowed the employment of Afghan women in a mixed sex workplace.
 The claim was that this was a breach of purdah and Sharia law.
 On 30 September 1996, the Taliban decreed that all women should be banned from employment.
-It is estimated that 25 per cent of government employees were female, and when compounded by losses in other sectors, many thousands of women were affected.
+It is estimated that 25 percent of government employees were female, and when compounded by losses in other sectors, many thousands of women were affected.

 Another loss was for those whom the employed women served.
 Elementary education of all children, not just girls, was shut down in Kabul, where virtually all of the elementary school teachers were women.
 Thousands of educated families fled Kabul for Pakistan after the Taliban took the city in 1996.

 Between April and June 1998, the United Nations left their offices in Qandahar following disagreements over a regulation which demanded the female staff to only operate accompanied by a mahram.
 The two parties later came to an agreement over the working conditions, but the Taliban demanded the agreement to be kept secret.
 However, most expatriate staff including the staff of the UN left Afghanistan following the death of a UN official in August 1998.

 Taliban Supreme Leader Mohammed Omar assured female civil servants and teachers they would still receive wages of around US$5 per month, although this was a short-term offering.
 A Taliban representative stated: "The Taliban's act of giving monthly salaries to 30,000 job-free women, now sitting comfortably at home, is a whiplash in the face of those who are defaming Taliban with reference to the rights of women.
 These people through baseless propaganda are trying to incite the women of Kabul against the Taliban".
 A Taliban official mentioned in 1998 that in the Quran it says "stay at home" (in the feminine form), therefore there is not much to do other than to obey.

 The Taliban promoted the use of the extended family, or zakat system of charity to ensure women should not need to work.
 However, years of conflict meant that nuclear families often struggled to support themselves let alone aid additional relatives.
 Qualification for legislation often rested on men, such as food aid, which had to be collected by a male relative.
 The possibility that a woman may not possess any living male relatives was dismissed by Mullah Ghaus, the acting foreign minister, who said he was surprised at the degree of international attention and concern for such a small percentage of the Afghan population.
 A Physicians for Human Rights researcher that travelled to Kabul in 1998 described "a city of beggars" filled with "women who had once been teachers and nurses now moving in the streets like ghosts under their enveloping burqas, selling every possession and begging so as to feed their children."